Best binoculars 2024: Top picks for stargazing, wildlife, birding and more

 The bottom line

-The 7x magnification and 50mm objective lenses make the Celestron Cometron 7x50 perfect for kids (see them featured in our best binoculars for kids guide).
 It is a known fact that children have better night vision than adults, meaning they do not require high-end binoculars to see the same amount of light that an adult would with a more powerful pair.
+As such, the 7x magnification and 50mm objective lenses make the Celestron Cometron 7x50 a great choice for kids (they're featured in our best binoculars for kids guide).

 Having reviewed the specs on paper, we weren't too excited about reviewing this pair of binoculars, but to our pleasant surprise, we ended up loving them in our Celestron Cometron 7x50 review.
-They offer a budget-friendly entry into the realm of sky-watching, and if it doesn't suit you, the gamble you took will only set you back $40.
+We think they offer a budget-friendly entry into the realm of sky-watching, and if they don't suit you, the gamble will only set you back $40.

-Keep in mind that when kids use binoculars, they might find it challenging to keep them steady for a long time, so it's a good idea to pick lightweight and comfortable binoculars for them.
+Keep in mind that kids might find it more challenging to keep binoculars steady for a long time, so it's a good idea to pick a pair that are lightweight and comfortable for them.
 This makes it easier for kids to use them and helps prevent them from getting tired quickly.
 Alternatively, consider mounting them on a tripod.

 Swipe to scroll horizontally